zlwaterfield/maker-saas-guide/README.md

-# A Guide to making a Saas Product
+# A Guide to making a Saas Products
 The goal of the repository is to outline the best products and practices to use when building SaaS products.
 The target demographic is makers, early-stage founders, engineers and anyone else making in the making SaaS products for the web.
 This is a work in progress based on the experiences of real makers.
 The content is meant to act as a template/handbook on how to launch a SaaS product from both a technical and operational standpoint.
 It will cover topics like technical stack, hosting, email providers, payment providers, customer service solutions, terms of service generation, etc.

 ## Criteria